listedlinked/superbee/doc/init.md

 4d) CentOS

-Copy solarisd.init to /etc/init.d/solarisd.
-Test by running "service solarisd start".
+Copy superbeed.init to /etc/init.d/superbeed.
+Test by running "service superbeed start".

-Using this script, you can adjust the path and flags to the solarisd program by setting the SolarisD and FLAGS environment variables in the file /etc/sysconfig/solarisd.
+Using this script, you can adjust the path and flags to the superbeed program by setting the SuperbeeD and FLAGS environment variables in the file /etc/sysconfig/superbeed.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------